imapp-pl/gas-cost-estimator/docs/report_stage_i.md

     8. Write down the instrumentation and measurement standard ruleset
     9. (opt) Try further lowering the overhead of wallclock timers
     10. Provide consistent treatment of warm-up
-    11. Analyze warm-up conditions versus normal EVM/eWASM operation within an Ethereum node
+    11. Analyze warm-up conditions versus normal EVM/Ewasm operation within an Ethereum node
     12. Support gathering of timer overhead measuremnts during OPCODE measurements
-    13. Support for instrumentation in at least one another eWASM implementation
+    13. Support for instrumentation in at least one another Ewasm implementation
     14. Rethink the approach to garbage collection for environments that have one
 3. Analysis tasks
     1. Tidy and improve structure of the existing analysis code in R, allow for its extensibility